SaumilGauswami/ProduktDatenPool/spec.md

 ## 5.1 Search Feature
 - The module must provide a search bar for users to search by keyword.
 - The module must display search results in a standard Odoo list view.
-- The list view must include columns for the article number, title, manufacturer, price (if available), and an "add to catalog" button.
+- The list view must include columns for the article number, title, manufacturer, price (if available), and an "Add to catalog" button (5.3).

 # 5.2 Product Details Pop-up
 - The module must allow users to click on a search result and open a pop-up with further product details.
 - The pop-up must display an image (if available), long descriptions, technical parameters, etc.
+- A link to the original website is provided in the popup.

 # 5.3 Add to Catalog
-- The module must allow users to add products to their Odoo product catalog by clicking the "add to catalog" button.
+- The module must allow users to add products to their Odoo product catalog (product.product) by clicking the "add to catalog" button.

 ## 6. Non-Functional Requirements